ChristianSilvermoon/StrawberryPack/README.md

 - **1x Coal** can be crafted with 1 charcoal.
 Great for compression!

-- **8x Clay Blocks** can be crafted with 4 dirt, 4 sand, and 1 water bucket
+- **8x Clay Blocks** can be crafted with 4 dirt, 4 sand, and 1 water bucket.

-- **8x Grass Blocks** can be crafted with 8 dirt and 1 bone meal
+- **8x Grass Blocks** can be crafted with 8 dirt and 1 bone meal.

 - **8x Gravel** can be crafted with 8 cobblestone and a pickaxe.
 Makes gravel renewable, gives a use to your old pickaxes.